rebeccatraceyt/bake-it-til-you-make-it/README.md

 The website needs to enable the **user** to:
 - Register/Login to an account
+- Edit their account
+- Delete their account
 - Search Recipe database by:
-    - Name
+    - Name/Phrase
     - Category
     - Level
 - View Recipe Dashboard with the following information:
     - Name
-    - Image URL
+    - Image
+    - Recipe Source
     - Description
     - Category
     - Serving Size